Holden Commodore (VF): Commodore Evoke

-Replacing both the Commodore Omega and Berlina (nameplates introduced in 2006 and 1984, respectively), the Evoke is the new entry-level nameplate as reflected by its range of engines, which included as standard the same 3.0-litre SIDI V6 engine fitted to the VE Commodore Omega, and the optional 3.6-litre LPG-powered V6, both available only with an automatic transmission.
+The Evoke was the entry-level nameplate, replacing both the Berlina and Omega.
+It used the 3.0-litre SIDI V6 engine, with an optional 3.6-litre LPG-powered V6.
+It was only available with an automatic transmission.
 The central console display was increased in size from 6.5 to 8 in, featuring a single-CD player, compatibility with MP3 and iPod and mobile phone integration.
-The audio, navigation and mobile phone controls all feature voice recognition technology.
-Safety features include six airbags, traction control and ABS.
-The Evoke comes with 16-inch alloy wheels.
+The audio, navigation and mobile phone controls all featured voice recognition technology.
+Safety features included six airbags, traction control and ABS.
+The Evoke came with 16-inch wheels.